Minnesota Paycheck Calculator 2026 — 9.85% Top Rate +2-state reciprocity

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-• What's the effective tax rate in Minnesota at $100,000 single filer in 2026?
+What's the effective tax rate in Minnesota on a $100K single salary in 2026?

 Yes — Minnesota fully conforms to federal pre-tax deductions including 401(k), HSA, traditional IRA, and HSA contributions.
 Reducing federal taxable income also reduces MN taxable income dollar-for-dollar.
 This is more generous than PA + NJ (which do not recognize 401(k) at state level) and on par with most US states.